ton-offline-storage/address-generator/README.md

 # Address Generator
-This is command line utility, which finds mnemonic and `wallet_id`, corresponding to an address, matching specific constraints.
+This is command line utility, which finds mnemonic and `wallet_id`, corresponding to an address of Wallet V3 R2, matching specific constraints.
 Beginning and end of the address may be constrained

 ## ATTENTION